IAQI/IAQI_online_appendix/README.md

-# IAQI_online_appendix
+# Online Appendix for "Predicting Audit Failure Using Machine Learning"
-This is an online appendix for the academic paper "Identifying Informative Audit Quality Indicators (IAQI) Using Machine Learning"
+This is an online appendix for the academic paper"Predicting Audit Failure Using Machine Learning"